-If you’d like to try making this yourself, here’s a fantastic recipe for authentic neapolitan-style pizza.
+If you’d like to try making this yourself, check our our Quattro Stagioni Pizza Recipe (four toppings for four seasons).

 Agnolotti is stuffed pasta which is made by stuffing pasta dough with roasted meat or vegetables with a really simple sauce so as not to distract too much from the flavor.

 Agnolotti is similar to ravioli with the main difference being that Agnolotti is made with folded over pasta, rather than 2 square pieces like ravioli.
 In fact, we have a stunning chicken and mushroom agnolotti recipe for you to try yourself.

 Sfogliatella is a pastry similar to a croissant except that it is shaped like a lobster tail.
 It is also typically filled with sweet ingredients such as orange flavored ricotta, candied citron peel or almond paste.